 [Section 42D inserted by No. 20 of 2002 s.
 133.]

 42E.
-Conciliation and arbitration to assist bargaining
+Commission may assist bargaining

 (1) To assist parties to bargain for an industrial agreement, the Commission may exercise its powers as if it were endeavouring to resolve an industrial matter.